Licensed Psychologist -- Caring and Compassionate Help with Problems and Goals.

 The telepsychology sessions shall not be recorded in any way unless agreed to in writing by mutual consent.
 I will maintain a record of our session in the same way I maintain records of in-person sessions in accordance with my policies.

-In Pennsylvania, a licensed psychologist may only conduct sessions with people who are physically located in Pennsylvania.
-I also need to be relatively close to my clients' homes for emergencies.
-Because of this, I am limiting my telepsychology practice to the same areas as my in-session practice: Chester, Delaware, and Montgomery counties.
-You must live in one of those counties in order for us to have telepsychology sessions.
+As a licensed psychologist, I may only conduct sessions with people who are physically located in Pennsylvania.
+You must live or work in Pennsylvania in order for us to have telepsychology sessions.

 This agreement is intended as a supplement to the general informed consent that we agreed to at the outset of our clinical work together and does not amend any of the terms of that agreement.
 Your signature at the bottom of this document indicates agreement with its terms and conditions.